zeptofs/nz-api-documentation/source/index.html.md

 **Precheck for Payment Requests**

 When the `precheck_funds` option is enabled, prechecking of available funds will be completed before approving the Payment Request.
-The authoriser contact must have valid agreement and bank connection to make use of this option.
+The authoriser contact must have a valid agreement and bank connection to make use of this option.

 There are **synchronous** and **asynchronous** lifecycles when the `precheck_funds` option is enabled.